 The very popular Imagine No Religion conference/convention and gathering for atheists, agnostics, skeptics, and non-believers of all stripes is being held this year in Toronto, the first time the yearly event has journeyed from its British Columbia origins seven years ago, said organizers and creators Bill Ligertwood and Kathy Cruickshank.

 The above lines open the Convention News flyer that participants of this year’s Imagine 7: A Secular Retreat conference received in their tote bags, which I recently attended in Toronto from June 2-4.
 The flyer also features descriptions of the line-up of speakers, with keynotes from famed atheists Richard Dawkins and Lawrence Krauss.

-In this first of three posts, I will offer brief descriptions of the presenters and their talks from day one, followed by a description of the 6 speakers from day two (including Dawkins keynote address), and, finally a brief description of concession literature, sponsors, and some theoretical analysis in part three.
+In this first post, I will offer brief descriptions of the presenters and their talks from day one, followed by a description of the 6 speakers from day two (including Dawkins keynote address), and, finally a brief description of concession literature, sponsors, and some theoretical analysis in part three.
 My aim here is to provide a first hand account of the various ideas, ideologies, interests, and organizations coming out of this event, which I hope can serve as both a resource for those interested in studies in/on/about secularism, humanism, secular movements, non-religion, and atheism, as well as an example of the wider phenomenon of social formation.

 * I will save the Dawkins keynote for part two for the sake of length constrains … and as a little teaser to entice y’all to come back for more!